How to Get the Most Out of Your Awards Ceremony

 If you’re wanting to host the perfect, memorable awards ceremony that’s guaranteed to ‘wow’ the attendees, then get in touch with the Beagle team or read about how we crafted the perfect award ceremony for a finance company looking for a night to remember here.

-BAE Systems, provide some of the world’s most advanced, technology-led defence, aerospace and security solutions with a skilled workforce of 93,100 people in around 40 countries.
+Our Client, provide some of the world’s most advanced, technology-led defence, aerospace and security solutions with a skilled workforce of 93,100 people in around 40 countries.
 They chose Beagle Create to produce their annual leadership conference and the first following some exciting restructuring and acquisitions.

 There would be multiple days of presentations with detailed slides and bold videos all closed with an awards ceremony.
 They wanted something impactful that didn’t give their delegates presentation fatigue and brought this yearly event back with a bang.